Fox682/Projects/E&C DNS.md

 Setup to allow outgoing packets `ufw default allow outgoing`

-Enable ssh connections `ufw allow ssh`
+Allow ssh connections `ufw allow ssh`

+Enable ufw.
+If you forgot to allow ssh, then then next time you try to login via ssh on your VPS, you are going to have a bad time, so **be sure you allow ssh**.

+`ufw enable`